manyducksco/borf/packages/client/README.md

 ```

 ## Services

+Services are singletons, meaning only one copy of the service exists and all `.getService(name)` calls that access it get the same instance of `name`.
+You can use services to store state in a central location when you need to get to it from multiple places in your app.

 The following example shows a counter with one page to display the number and another to modify it.
 Both routes share data through a `counter` service.